JonmarCorpuz/SecondBrain/GCP - GCE.md

 * Allows you to adjust the amount of vCPUs, memory, and GPUs to suite your needs
 * Billed per vCPU and memory that is provisioned to each VM instance
+* Remember to use images with GPU libraries installed otherwise the added GPU won't be used (GPUs aren't support on all machine types)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)